ktoso/rx-wiki/Reactive-Streams.md

 ## Cons of Exposing Reactive Stream APIs instead of RxJava

-* Reactive Streams provides no concrete implementation to build the library.
-Sometimes this may be okay but often a library will need or want capabilities provides by RxJava, Akka Streams, etc for its internal use or just to produce a valid `Publisher` that supports backpressure semantics (which can be non-trivial to implement correctly).
 * A Reactive Stream `Publisher` is not very useful by itself.
-Without higher-order functions like `flatMap` it is just a glorified callback.
+Without higher-order functions like `flatMap` it is just a better callback.
 This means that consumption of a `Publisher` will almost always need to be converted or wrapped into a Reactive Stream implementation.
 This can be verbose and awkward to always be wrapping `Publisher` APIs into a concrete implementation.
 If the JVM supported extension methods this would be elegant, but since it doesn't it is explicit and verbose.
+* Reactive Streams provides no concrete implementation to build the library.
+Sometimes this may be okay but often a library will need or want capabilities provides by RxJava, Akka Streams, etc for its internal use or just to produce a valid `Publisher` that supports backpressure semantics (which can be non-trivial to implement correctly).

 ## Recommended Approach